RosettaCommons/documentation/application_documentation/membrane_proteins/RosettaMP-KeyElements-Movers.md

 - **[[VisualizeEmbeddingMover | RosettaMP-Movers-VisualizeEmbedding ]]** Add embedding residues to the pose to visualize embedding of spans, chains or the entire protein
 - **[[VisualizeMembrane | RosettaMP-Movers-VisualizeMembrane ]]** Add a series of pseudoatoms for visualizing the membrane as planes of pseudoatoms in visualization programs (very expensive)

-##Unsure
+## Other Movers

 - **[[MPLipidAccessibilityMover | RosettaMP-Movers-MPLipidAccessibility]]** Computes which residues are lipid accessible and puts that information into the B-factors.
 - **[[RangeRelaxMover | RosettaMP-Movers-RangeRelax]]** Relaxes a membrane protein by relaxing iteratively in ranges.

 ## References

 Alford RF, Koehler Leman J, Weitzner BD, Duran A, Tiley DC, Gray JJ (2015).
 An integrated framework advancing membrane protein modeling and design.
 PLoS Comput.
-Biol. - In Press
+Biol; 11(9).

 ## Contact